 - bringing in a process, practice or technology that is new to the business.

 - It will respond to a clearly identified market need, challenge or problem.

 - It must be able to identify, explore or deliver a clear route to market with economic impact or demonstrate a clear societal impact through innovation.

-- Any economic or societal impact, which is forecast to be delivered as a result of the project, must be expected to occur prior to September 2022.
-For example, a project that is expected to lead to the launch of a product in 2023 would not be eligible.
+- Any economic or societal impact, which is forecast to be delivered as a result of the project, must be expected to occur before the end of September 2023.
+For example, a project that is expected to lead to the launch of a product in 2024 would not be eligible.

 - Research and Development projects can only be considered where they will lead to the imminent commercialisation of new products or services.

 Please note – no project work can commence, and no payments can be made, until a Funding Contract has been awarded and signed by all parties.